IMPORTANT - PLEASE READ CAREFULLY: BY CREATING AN ACCOUNT OR BY UTILIZING THE COACHRAIL SERVICE YOU AGREE TO BE BOUND BY THESE TERMS AND CONDITIONS.

 (c) System Administrator; User Access.
 Customer shall designate one or more System Administrators.
 System Administrators shall be responsible for managing User access, including adding and subtracting Users.
 The System Administrator shall ensure that multiple Users do not share a password or user name.
 Customer acknowledges and agrees that it is prohibited from sharing passwords and/or user names with unauthorized users.

 (d) Customer Data.
-Customer hereby grants to CoachRail, a non-exclusive, perpetual right and license to use, copy, transmit, sell, transfer, license, modify and display the Customer Data for purposes of Customer’s use of the System and to provide such information to CharterUp, LLC or its affiliates for such other commercial purposes, including marketing, as CoachRail shall determine in its sole right.
-Customer shall ensure that individuals or entities supplying Customer Data in whole or in part are made aware that their data is shared with CoachRail and may be shared with CharterUp, LLC or its owner(s), subsidiary(ies), sister entity(ies), or licensee(s).
+Customer hereby grants to CoachRail, a non-exclusive, perpetual right and license to use, copy, transmit, sell, transfer, license, modify and display the Customer Data for purposes of Customer’s use of the System and to provide such information to its affiliates for such other commercial purposes, including marketing, as CoachRail shall determine in its sole right.
+Customer shall ensure that individuals or entities supplying Customer Data in whole or in part are made aware that their data is shared with CoachRail and may be shared with its owner(s), affiliate(s), subsidiary(ies), sister entity(ies), or licensee(s).

 (e) No Sensitive Data; Customer Responsibilities.
 Customer acknowledges that the System is not intended for use with protected health information under HIPAA, credit card numbers, financial account numbers, or other similarly-sensitive personal information, and that Customer assumes all risk arising from use of any such sensitive information with the System, including the risk of any inadvertent disclosure or unauthorized access thereto; provided, however, that to the extent Customer licenses an Edition that provides the processing of credit card payments as a service, CoachRail shall use commercially-reasonable efforts to comply with the Payment Card Industry Data Security Standard as to the data submitted for such payments.
 Customer is responsible for ensuring that Customer and Customer's Users' use of the System is in compliance with all applicable laws and governmental regulations and Customer acknowledges that Customer assumes all risk arising from any such use that is not compliant with applicable laws and regulations.